dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

       to protect ourselves from the chaos resulting from strained relationships or turbulent economics or some catastrophe.

-wisdom as knowing what to do when you do not know
+wisdom as knowing what to do when you do not know (rewrite)
 - having the patience and intuition for times when it seems that you have a set course of action or viable options

-knowing when to make a stand and when to hold your cards
+knowing when to make a stand and when to hold your cards (partial rewrite)
 - knowing how to recognize a situation where doing nothing is the only wrong thing to do
   - while respecting the beauty of things as inherantly perfect as